MicrosoftDocs/win32/desktop-src/FunDisc/ssdp-provider.md

 ---
-Description: 'An asynchronous Function Discovery provider that enumerates UPnP devices that use SSDP for discovery.' ms.assetid: '41d65b08-7601-430e-9702-6a6fd9854027'
+Description: An asynchronous Function Discovery provider that enumerates UPnP devices that use SSDP for discovery. ms.assetid: 41d65b08-7601-430e-9702-6a6fd9854027
 title: SSDP Provider
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SSDP Provider

 \[Function Discovery is available for use in the following versions of Windows: Windows Server 2012, Windows 8, Windows Server 2008 R2, Windows 7, Windows Server 2008, and Windows Vista.
 It may be altered or unavailable in subsequent versions.\]

 The Simple Search and Discovery Protocol (SSDP) provider is an asynchronous Function Discovery provider that enumerates UPnP devices that use SSDP for discovery.
 Any UPnP device that supports SSDP for discovery and is compatible with the Microsoft SSDP media stack is discoverable by the SSDP provider.
 Once a device is discovered, the SSDP provider gets the device description document from the device, processes it, and returns a [function instance](function-objects.md) that represents the root device.

 ## Query Results

 The SSDP provider supports collection queries and instance queries.
-This means that the provider supports both the [**IFunctionInstanceCollectionQuery::Execute**](ifunctioninstancecollectionquery-execute-method.md) and [**IFunctionInstanceQuery::Execute**](ifunctioninstancequery-execute-method.md) methods.
+This means that the provider supports both the [**IFunctionInstanceCollectionQuery::Execute**](/windows/win32/FunctionDiscoveryAPI/nf-functiondiscoveryapi-ifunctioninstancecollectionquery-execute?branch=master) and [**IFunctionInstanceQuery::Execute**](/windows/win32/FunctionDiscoveryAPI/nf-functiondiscoveryapi-ifunctioninstancequery-execute?branch=master) methods.
 Because the SSDP provider is asynchronous, **Execute** always returns **E\_PENDING** for a successful query.

 When a query is executed, the provider sends a SSDP M-SEARCH request.
 This request is used to search for devices or device types that match the parameters specified in the Function Discovery query.
 The SSDP provider gets the description documents from devices that respond to the M-SEARCH request.
 After processing the description documents, the SSDP provider returns the function instances corresponding to the root devices.
 Although the description documents describe both services and devices, the services are ignored and only the devices are enumerated.

 Function instances are returned using the [**IFunctionDiscoveryNotification::OnUpdate**](ifunctiondiscoverynotification-onupdate-method.md) method.
 Also, after the SSDP provider has finished enumerating resources, the provider sends a FD\_EVENTID\_SEARCHCOMPLETE notification using [**IFunctionDiscoveryNotification::OnEvent**](ifunctiondiscoverynotification-onevent.md).

 After the initial query results have been returned, the SSDP provider continues to listen for messages from devices on the network.
 When a device sends a ssdp:alive message, the SSDP provider sends a QUA\_ADD notification to the Function Discovery client.
 When a device sends a ssdp:byebye message, the SSDP provider sends a QUA\_REMOVE notification to the Function Discovery client.
-This means that the client application is notified whenever a device comes online or goes offline until the client releases the query object by calling **Release** on the [**IFunctionInstanceCollectionQuery**](ifunctioninstancecollectionquery.md) or on the [**IFunctionInstanceQuery**](ifunctioninstancequery.md) object.
+This means that the client application is notified whenever a device comes online or goes offline until the client releases the query object by calling **Release** on the [**IFunctionInstanceCollectionQuery**](/windows/win32/FunctionDiscoveryAPI/nn-functiondiscoveryapi-ifunctioninstancecollectionquery?branch=master) or on the [**IFunctionInstanceQuery**](/windows/win32/FunctionDiscoveryAPI/nn-functiondiscoveryapi-ifunctioninstancequery?branch=master) object.

 Function Discovery applications can query the SSDP provider for different types of UPnP devices by specifying the **PROVIDERSSDP\_QUERYCONSTRAINT\_TYPE** query constraint.
 For more information, see the Query Constraints section below.

 If the SSDP provider finds a multi-function device in response to a query, the returned function instance corresponds to the root device.
-Applications can then call [**IFunctionInstance::QueryService**](ifunctioninstance-queryservice.md) on the returned function instance to get the collection of function instances corresponding to each child device.
+Applications can then call [**IFunctionInstance::QueryService**](/windows/win32/FunctionDiscoveryAPI/?branch=master) on the returned function instance to get the collection of function instances corresponding to each child device.
 For multi-function devices, each child device corresponds to a function on the multi-function device.

 ## Query Constraints

-Query constraint can be added by calling [**IFunctionInstanceCollectionQuery::AddQueryConstraint**](ifunctioninstancecollectionquery-addqueryconstraint.md) on an [**IFunctionInstanceCollectionQuery**](ifunctioninstancecollectionquery.md) object before executing the query.
+Query constraint can be added by calling [**IFunctionInstanceCollectionQuery::AddQueryConstraint**](/windows/win32/FunctionDiscoveryAPI/nf-functiondiscoveryapi-ifunctioninstancecollectionquery-addqueryconstraint?branch=master) on an [**IFunctionInstanceCollectionQuery**](/windows/win32/FunctionDiscoveryAPI/nn-functiondiscoveryapi-ifunctioninstancecollectionquery?branch=master) object before executing the query.

 The following table shows the query constraints supported by the SSDP provider.
-The table also shows possible values to pass to the *pszConstraintValue* parameter of the [**AddQueryConstraint**](ifunctioninstancecollectionquery-addqueryconstraint.md) method.
+The table also shows possible values to pass to the *pszConstraintValue* parameter of the [**AddQueryConstraint**](/windows/win32/FunctionDiscoveryAPI/nf-functiondiscoveryapi-ifunctioninstancecollectionquery-addqueryconstraint?branch=master) method.

 > [!Note]
 > The SSDP provider always returns function instances that correspond to the matching root devices.
 If a multi-function device has at least one child device that matches the specified query constraints, the function instance representing the root device is returned.
-An application must call [**IFunctionInstance::QueryService**](ifunctioninstance-queryservice.md) and pass the appropriate service identifier to get the function instances associated with the child devices.
+An application must call [**IFunctionInstance::QueryService**](/windows/win32/FunctionDiscoveryAPI/?branch=master) and pass the appropriate service identifier to get the function instances associated with the child devices.
 All child devices of the root device are returned, not just child devices that match the original query constraints.